-Each and every pot in this review — even when they came in multiples — was subject to the same exacting tests and rigorous analysis.
-And although plant containers spend most of their time on shelves, we took consideration of how each model would stand up to wear-and-tear as well as environmental elements.
-All of the contenders were rated on form, drainage, durability, and ergonomics in order to comparatively score the overall user-friendliness.
+Each pot in this review was subject to the same exacting tests and rigorous analysis even when they came in multiples.
+And although plant containers spend most of their time on shelves, we took into consideration how each model would stand up to wear and tear as well as environmental elements.
+All contenders were rated on form, drainage, durability, and ergonomics to comparatively score the overall user-friendliness.
 Our testers agreed that these are the primary considerations while reviewing a flower pot or plant container.

-The most highly-rated pot on form factor was the D'vine Dev Terracotta Planter Pots; our testers were very keen on the triadic assortment of sizes, which presents well with a variety of plant types.
+The most highly-rated pot on form factor alone was the D'vine Dev Terracotta Planter Pots.
+Our testers loved the triadic assortment of sizes, which presents well with a variety of plant types.
 The walls are built of smooth, high-quality terracotta and come with matching saucers.
-Also high on the form factor due to their high-quality ceramics were the Brajttt 6 Inch Porcelain Pots which had glossy, tapered walls that make transplanting easier.
+Also high on the form factor due to their high-quality ceramics were the Brajttt 6 Inch Porcelain Pots, which had glossy, tapered walls that make transplanting easier.
 Either of these options would work well for a wide variety of plants.

 Self-watering pots and hanging baskets don't usually come with drip trays or saucers, but we liked the features of some more than others.
-The Gardenix Pots were the preferred self-watering system, because the reservoir is easy to fill and the gauge seems reliable.
+The Gardenix Pots were the preferred self-watering system because the reservoir is easy to fill, and the gauge seems reliable.
 Both hanging baskets in this review are also capable of self-watering, though the Tabor Tools model was easier to assemble and use.
-Rob was also fond of how it had a removable plug that could allow the reservoir to drain fully if you prefer to top water.
+Our lead tester was also fond of how it had a removable plug that could allow the reservoir to drain fully if you prefer to top water.

-If you're on the hunt for a large pot that could hold your Meyer Lemon or Norfolk Pine, then we would recommend the Rivet Ceramic Planter which was designed to hold large perennials including small trees.
+The Rivet Ceramic Planter is a good choice for housing a Meyer lemon tree or Norfolk Island pine.
+This pot was designed to hold large perennials, including small trees.
 Though it's heavy once filled, the deep root profile means you won't have to repot for a long time.
-Tipping the other end of the scales, we gave objectively lower scores to form ratings to small containers like the Brajttt and Zoutog succulent pots.
-While they may work for shallow-rooted plants like stonecrops or air plants, that is really all they can offer.
+Tipping the other end of the scales, we gave objectively lower scores to small containers like the Brajttt and Zoutog succulent pots.
+While they may work for shallow-rooted plants like stonecrops or air plants, these pots are much less versatile.

 No matter what type of plants you wish to contain, drainage and permeability should be carefully considered.
 Plastic sidewalls, steep contours, and/or ninety-degree angles can all affect how a pot effectively drains.
-There should always be at least one drainage hole for a sizable planter pot, and in the cases of orchid pots or self-watering pots, there are oftentimes strainer type baskets that sit within another outer shell.
+There should always be at least one drainage hole for a sizable planter pot, and in the cases of orchid pots or self-watering pots, there are often strainer-type baskets that sit within another outer shell.
 Both have their strengths, but you should first know what you're looking for.

 Without a doubt, the Mkono Orchid Pots were the best-draining containers that we tested.
-This pair has a very permeable construction that allows for ample evaporation between orchids' frequent watering.
-The D'vine terracotta trio also had a high drainage score, namely due to the fact that terracotta is permeable to the air and will release moisture more quickly than plastic or glazed pots.
+This pair has a very permeable construction that allows for ample evaporation between orchid waterings.
+The D'vine terracotta trio also had a high drainage score because terracotta is permeable to the air and will release moisture more quickly than plastic or glazed pots.
 This can also mean that less puddling will occur during waterings.

 The self-watering baskets and pots aren't inherently designed to 'drain', though the internal containers usually allow for a thorough drain should you remove them for a top watering.
 Of these models, we were most fond of the Tabor basket because of the removable plug feature, which could effectively turn the whole setup into a regularly draining pot.
 The Brajtt Porcelain Pots also received a decent drainage score, as did the Rivet Ceramic Planter.

 The overall lowest score and poorest performance when it came to drainage was the Novelty Full Depth Pot.
-And while this doesn't mean that it couldn't adequately drain, we found that this pot lost its moisture the slowest out of all the models in this review.
-Depending on your needs, this could be what you're looking for.
-But as an additional grip, we found it cumbersome to remove the snap-on saucer for each watering cycle.
+And while this doesn't mean that it couldn't adequately drain, we found that this pot lost its moisture the slowest out of all the models in this review (though depending on your plant's needs, this could be what you're looking for).
+As an additional gripe, we found it cumbersome to remove the snap-on saucer for each watering cycle.

-Horticultural implements should not only be pleasant to look at but should also stand up to a fair amount of abuse.
+Horticultural implements should be pleasant to look at and stand up to a fair amount of abuse.
 Whether or not you plan to use your pot inside or out, choosing a quality construction is always a good investment.
-Plastic is obviously less prone to breakage when compared with ceramics, but plastic can also warp, fade and crack over time with improper care.
-Whereas ceramics are more capable of withstanding environmental abuse provided they do not tip or fall.
+Plastic is obviously less prone to breakage when compared with ceramics, but plastic can also warp, fade, and crack over time with improper care.
+Ceramics are more capable of withstanding environmental abuse, provided they do not tip or fall.

 The most bomb-proof planter pot in this lineup was certainly the Rivet container which had walls nearly an inch thick and an included steel stand.
 While it could break if you're not careful, the stoneware ceramics with thick glaze is very strong and should last a long time.
-Also resilient was the Novelty Cylinder Pot which was made of a lightweight yet high-density polyethylene.
-An added bonus of this pot is that you can 'flex' or roll it in order to uproot a plant for transplanting.
+Also resilient was the Novelty Cylinder Pot, which was constructed of a lightweight yet high-density polyethylene.
+An added bonus of this pot is that you can 'flex' or roll it to uproot a plant for transplanting.

-We also gave decent scores in durability to both of the Brajttt pots because they are both constructed of porcelain which is regarded as stronger than terracotta like the D'vine cylindrical pots.
-Other plastic pots ranged in quality but would still offer more shatter-proofing than a ceramic vessel.
+We also gave decent scores in durability to both of the Brajttt pots because they are both constructed of porcelain, which is regarded as stronger than terracotta like the D'vine cylindrical pots.
+Other plastic models ranged in quality but would still offer more shatter-proofing than a ceramic vessel.
 Outside of the Novelty brand, we were also fond of the Tabor and Gardenix plastic pots.

-We weren't so pumped on the plastic found in the Mkono orchid pots however.
-Using a lower-quality, (read: lower density) polyethylene, these pots and baskets were more prone to crack and breakage when compared to the other plastic pots.
-Out of the box we noticed some gouged plastic and after moderate use the tabs that secure the basket had cracked.
+We weren't so pumped on the plastic found in the Mkono orchid pots, however.
+Using a lower-quality (read: lower-density) polyethylene, these pots and baskets were more prone to cracking and breakage when compared to the other plastic pots.
+Out of the box, we noticed some gouged plastic, and after moderate use, the tabs that secure the basket had cracked.

-Of the five ceramic pots, we preferred the ergonomics of the Brajttt six inch porcelain and D'vine terracotta cylinders for easy use and efficient design.
-Comparatively, the Zoutog succulent pots were a bit too small to be considered versatile and the Rivet plant stand was sometimes a burden to carry or move.
-And the while Brajttt succulent pots were easy to plant and had a functional design, they too are limited in the types of plant they can accommodate.
+Of the five ceramic pots, we preferred the ergonomics of the Brajttt six-inch porcelain and D'vine terracotta cylinders for easy use and efficient design.
+Comparatively, the Zoutog succulent pots were a bit too small to be considered versatile, and the Rivet plant stand was sometimes a burden to carry or move.
+And while the Brajttt succulent pots were easy to plant and had a functional design, they too are limited in the types of plants they can accommodate.

-Whether you're a seasoned green-thumb or an amateur plant parent, we've got the best recommendations on flower pots available in 2021.
-It's our hope that this detailed and multi-faceted review can provide some insight that will prove valuable when purchasing your next plant container.
-There are tons of options out there, and making an informed decision is important not only for your satisfaction, but also for the health and happiness of your beloved greenery.
+Whether you're a seasoned green thumb or an amateur plant parent, we've got the best recommendations on flower pots.
+We hope our detailed and multi-faceted review provides valuable insight when purchasing your next plant container.
+There are tons of options out there, and making an informed decision is important not only for your satisfaction but also for the health and happiness of your beloved greenery.
 But the choice doesn't have to be stressful!
 Now that you've read our in-depth impressions on these various flower pots, we hope that you can pick out the perfect pot for your picky plants!

 — Rob Woodworth